Admission Office Coronavirus Information

 Is PLU open?

 PLU has begun the 2020-21 academic year with a staged approach to reopening.
-We have a number of policies and protocols in place to ensure appropriate physical distancing, availability of personal protective equipment (PPE) and disinfection supplies, and proper testing capabilities for COVID-19, all in accordance with the State of Washington’s Reopening Guidelines for Higher Education, the Campus Reopening Guide, and their related directives.
+We have a number of policies and protocols in place to ensure appropriate physical distancing, availability of facial coverings and disinfection supplies, and proper testing capabilities for COVID-19, all in accordance with the State of Washington’s Reopening Guidelines for Higher Education, the Campus Reopening Guide, and their related directives.

 To help reduce the number of people (population density) on campus, we’ve reduced the number of students living on-campus in the residence halls, and suspended the university residency requirement for the 2020-21 academic year.